 Collecting customer feedback?
 That’s awesome (and definitely something we should all do regularly)!
 Let’s say you have users in different countries.
 You could send autoresponder emails based on the user’s country/language selection so that the email they receive is in their language.
 Alternatively, if a user says they’re satisfied with your service, you could create a thank you email with a promo.
 If they say they’re unsatisfied, you could create an autoresponder that allows them to schedule a customer support call.
 Keeping your customers happy and loyal can boost revenue up to 10x per user, so it’s worth doing!
 All that with no manual work from you once you’ve got them set up!

 4. Product Order Form

 Are you selling a product or service online?
 You can make it easier to follow up on orders by sending a customized email based on the customer’s product choice.
 For simplicity, let’s say they ordered a green t-shirt, another customer ordered a red t-shirt, and another ordered a blue t-shirt.
-Each one could get an email with an image of the item they ordered, price, and a summary of their form response.
+Each one could get an email with an image of the item they ordered, the price, and a summary of their form response.

 You can do this for a service, like different services in a beauty salon or spa, or even for ticket sales that have different price options.